Murder Attorney: Homicide crimes in Minnesota

 - Self-Defense and Defense-of-Another

 Your Murder Attorney prepares his client to mount the best defense possible.
 And since the consequences are severe, we must work the case.
 So Attorney Thomas Gallagher works to collect factual information, from police and from defense investigators.
-Then, he analyzes the known facts to find the best defense theory that fits the facts.
+And then, he analyzes the known facts to find the best defense theory that fits the facts.

 The prosecuting attorneys do the opposite.
 So, they seek the most damning theory that their facts can support.